DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 There are some exceptions concerning the prohibition of discrimination in employment of people with disabilities.
 Article 225-3 of the Penal Code states that the provisions of Article 225-1 (grounds of discrimination) are not implemented when: in cases of discrimination based on health status or disability, the hiring refusal or a dismissal is motivated by a medically recognised unfitness to the vacancy, according to Title IV of Book II of the Labour Code (Code du Travail), or according to the health provisions related to public service; in cases of discrimination in hiring, based on gender, age, or physical appearance, when such a motive consists in an essential and determining professional requirement.

 According to the Labour Code (Articles R5212-1 to R5212-31), in France, companies which have been employing more than 20 persons for at least three years, legally have the duty to employ at least 6% of disabled persons.
-However, there are some alternatives to the employment of disabled persons which were extended by the Law adopted in 2015 (Code for social action and family of 30 December 2015) such as the settlement of an annual programme in favour of disabled workers and the planning of recruitment measures and internship opportunities, especially for disabled young people under 16 years of age, with the aim ofexploring pathways to the labour market, subcontracting with adapted companies, sheltered workshops or self-employed disabled workers.
+However, there are some alternatives to the employment of disabled persons, which were extended by the Law adopted in 2015 (Code for social action and family of 30 December 2015).
+These include (among others) setting-up an annual programme in favour of disabled workers and the planning of recruitment measures and internship opportunities, especially for disabled young people under 16 years of age, with the aim of exploring pathways in their transition to the open labour market, subcontracting with adapted companies, sheltered workshops or self-employed disabled workers.

 F2.
 Public employment services